geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_12_Lab5_Ex2_Implement_Identity_Synch.md

 59. You now want to see if the identity mismatch was corrected in Scotty’s Microsoft 365 account.
 Navigate to the **Microsoft 365 admin center**, select **Active users**, and in the **Search** field, enter **Scotty** to display Scotty Heyward’s user account.   <br/>

-	‎You should only see one user account, and if you select it, you’ll see the xtremelabs.us address listed as Scotty’s primary email address, and you’ll see his onmicrosoft.com and mail.onmicrosoft.com addresses listed as email aliases.
+	‎You should only see one user account, and if you select it, you’ll see the CustomDomain.us address listed as Scotty’s primary email address, and you’ll see his onmicrosoft.com and mail.onmicrosoft.com addresses listed as email aliases.
 This user account should also have a sync status of “Synced from on-premises”.

 60. Leave your Domain Controller VM open, as well as Windows PowerShell, which will be used in the next task.

 ### Task 7: Use Hard Matching to Troubleshoot Identity Mismatch

 If you’ll recall, you earlier created identity mismatch situations where the email addresses in Holly Dickson and Scotty Heyward’s on-premises accounts and their cloud accounts each pointed to a different domain (Exercise 1, Task 4 for Holly, and Exercise 2, Task 1 for Scotty).
-In the prior task where you reviewed the results of the forced synchronization, you verified that the forced synchronization process ended up creating two user accounts for Scotty in Microsoft 365 – one for his **onmicrosoft.com** account and one for his on-premises **xtremelabs.us** account.
+In the prior task where you reviewed the results of the forced synchronization, you verified that the forced synchronization process ended up creating two user accounts for Scotty in Microsoft 365 – one for his **onmicrosoft.com** account and one for his on-premises **CustomDomain.us** account.
 Each of Scotty’s accounts had its own mailbox because the mailboxes had different domains and routing addresses.
 In a normal situation in which the two accounts have the same UPN, you will end up with one user account that has multiple SMTP address in the email address property chain.

-‎When verifying the results of the forced synchronization in the earlier task, you noticed that Scotty’s **onmicrosoft.com** account had a sync status of **In cloud**, while his on-premises **xtremelabs.us** account had a sync status of **Synced with Active Directory**.
+‎When verifying the results of the forced synchronization in the earlier task, you noticed that Scotty’s **onmicrosoft.com** account had a sync status of **In cloud**, while his on-premises **CustomDomain.us** account had a sync status of **Synced with Active Directory**.
 This was the result of the forked identity mismatch that we purposely created.
 You fixed this situation for Scotty in the prior task using soft matching.

 ‎Since the forced synchronization process created that same two user account situation for Holly Dickson as it did for Scotty Heyward, in this task you will use hard matching to fix the forked identity mismatch that occurred for Holly.